rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 - You may need to update your implementation to add more URLs to handle, e.g: when adding new payment methods.
 - The URLs from the payment provider may changes without prior notice, so you may need to update your implementation when that happens.

 These limitation and risk unfortunately are due to the nature of how WebView, deeplink, and universal link works on each mobile platforms.
 Midtrans, payment provider, or merchant have no direct control over how they behave.
-We only follow the rule of the platforms.
+We only follow the specification of the platforms.

-#### Failure to redirect the customer to Gojek GoPay, Shopee Pay, and other e-Money payment provider app.
-What should I do?
-Refer to the section [above](#customer-fails-to-be-redirected-to-gojek-deeplink-on-mobile-app-what-should-i-do).

-It applies to other E-Money payment providers too.
-For example, if the issue happens to `shopeeid://` app deeplink, then proceed with the suggestion above to allow deeplink whitelist, and add `shopeeid://` to the configuration.

-Also please refer to [this section if none of them works](#if-none-works).

 #### Customer redirected to app store instead of directly to payment app for e-money transaction.
 What should I do?
 For e-money payment methods (GoPay, ShopeePay, etc.), Midtrans will provide you Deep/Universal Link for your app/web to redirect your customer.
 This issue can happen if you are implementing your payment page in a Webview, and handling the redirect link within Webview in your app.